KimAH1999/MyPortfolio/README.md

 Hi!

-My name is Kimberly, I created MyPortfolio to share who I am and express what I can contribute towards the team.
-I am hoping to pull in some recruiters for any opportunity in Front-end and/or Back-end fields.
-Currently still searching, please email me at kimaguilar2017@gmail.com or message me on Linkdin.
-My goal is grow my skills and continue learning more to advance my abilities.
-My dream would be to work from home, but I am also excited to drive to work to regain social comunication around San Diego area.
-Since Covid, I studied via-online at San Diego Mesa College and UCSD Extension, I am advanced with working from home and dealing with my own issues using personal notes, Google, YouTube, and Slack to message friends for support if needed.
+My name is Kimberly, and I created MyPortfolio to showcase who I am and what I can offer the team.
+I'm hunting for recruiters for any Front-end and/or Back-end positions.
+Please reach out to me at kimaguilar2017@gmail.com or via Linkdin.
+My goal is to enhance my skills and study more in order to advance my abilities.

 ## Table of Contents